sgibb/MALDIquantTools/README.md

 - Moving average
 - Convert a matrix to a binary one (replace `NA` by `0` and `!NA` by `1`)
 - Calculate binning costs (Was it difficult to bin your peak lists?)
+- Find reference peaks in each individual spectrum.